mosscoder/drone-lsr/data/huggingface/README.md

 ## Dataset Description

 This dataset contains aerial orthomosaic tiles captured at three different times of day (10:00, 12:00, and 15:00).
-Each tile includes the original RGB images, a co-registered canopy height model (CHM) raster, and pre-computed DINOv3 embeddings extracted using `facebook/dinov3-vitl16-pretrain-sat493m`.
-The dataset is designed for adapting vision encoders that can maintain consistent feature representations despite changes in illumination, with applications in remote sensing and environmental monitoring.
+The dataset is organized into three configurations: `default` (raw images + canopy height), `dinov2_base` (DINOv2 embeddings), and `dinov3_sat` (DINOv3 embeddings).
+All configurations share consistent train/test splits with matching tile identifiers for cross-referencing.
+The dataset is designed for training vision encoders that maintain consistent feature representations despite changes in illumination, with applications in remote sensing and environmental monitoring.

-## Dataset Features
+## Dataset Configurations

-Each record in the dataset contains the following features:
+The dataset is organized into three configurations, each serving different research needs:

+### Configuration: `default`
+Raw imagery and environmental data for direct analysis:

 | Feature | Type | Shape | Description |
 |---------|------|--------|-------------|